The 10 Most Common Mobile App Development Questions Answered

 What is agile development?

 The app development process is not linear, and an agile methodology allows for flexibility and adaptability.
 Agile is an iterative process in which features and requirements are built, tweaked, and approved before the project reaches completion.
 Each iteration, or sprint, will end with a small part of the final product.
-This style of development will allow you review progress before the project is finished.
+This style of development will allow you to review progress before the project is finished.
 You should familiarize yourself with this method of development as many organizations practice agile to some degree.

 What should I look for in a development team?